 - Shaving bales - £22 to £76

-- Good quality feed (including supplements tailored to your horse's needs - £36
+- Good quality feed (including supplements tailored to your horse's needs) - £36

-- Riding lessons - £30-£50 per hour.
+Typically £30-£50 per hour.

-Horses need daily care.
-How much time depends on which livery you choose - but wherever you choose it's important your horse has the company of other horses.
+How much time depends on the type of livery you choose (wherever you choose, it's important that your horse has the company of other horses).

-If you're happy you can provide a horse with everything it needs, why not consider rehoming a horse from us?
+If you're happy that you can provide a horse with everything it needs, why not consider rehoming a horse from us?

-Find a horse near you today.
+Find a horse in need of a loving home near you today.